jasonzissman/TimeMe.js/README.md

 long users are actually using a web page.

 <h3>How do I use TimeMe.js?</h3>
 First, obtain a copy of timeme.js.
-A minified version is bundled in this repository as timeme.min.js.
+A minified version is bundled in this repository as `timeme.min.js`.
 Alternatively, you can get a copy by installing TimeMe.js via npm or Bower: <br/><br/>
-<div class="code-block"><pre><code>
-npm install timeme.js --save
+<div class="code-block"><pre><code>npm install timeme.js --save
 bower install timeme.js</pre></code></div><br/>
-Then, simply include the following lines of code in your page's head element: <br/><br/>
+Once downloaded, simply include the following lines of code in your page's head element: <br/><br/>
-<div class="code-block"><pre><code>&lt;script src="timeme.js"&gt;&lt;/script&gt;
+<div class="code-block"><pre><code>&lt;script src="timeme.min.js"&gt;&lt;/script&gt;
 &lt;script type="text/javascript"&gt;
-	TimeMe.initialize({
+	// Initialize library and start tracking time TimeMe.initialize({
 		currentPageName: "my-home-page", // current page
 		idleTimeoutInSeconds: 30 // seconds
 	});

+	// ...
+Some time later

+	// Retrieve time spent on current page var timeSpentOnPage = TimeMe.getTimeOnCurrentPageInSeconds();
 &lt;/script&gt;</code></pre>
 </div><br/>
-Notice that the code sets the idle duration to 30 seconds, which means 30 seconds of user inactivity (no mouse or keyboard usage on the page) will stop the timer.
+Notice that the code sample sets the idle duration to 30 seconds, which means 30 seconds of user inactivity (no mouse or keyboard usage on the page) will stop the timer.
 Also, we define a page name (my-home-page) to associate with the current timer.
 <br/><br/>